TimHuitt/battleship/docs/planning.md

    - [ ] Review Documentation Guidelines and update Readme.md

    - [ ] Test code on GH pages to verify desired MVP functionality is present

+- [ ] 7.
+README.md file with these sections:

+   - [ ] Game Title: A description of your game.
+Background info of the game is a nice touch.

+   - [ ] Screenshot(s): Images of your actual game.

+   - [ ] Technologies: List of the technologies used, e.g., JavaScript, HTML, CSS...

+   - [ ] Getting Started: In this section include the link to your deployed game and any instructions you deem important.

+   - [ ] Next Steps: Planned future enhancements (icebox items).